thiagoesteves/deployex/README.md

 # save the file :q
 ```

-5. To enable `mTLS` for deployex, set the appropriate Erlang options before running the application in the terminal:
+5. To enable `mTLS` for DeployEx, set the appropriate Erlang options before running the application in the terminal:
 ```bash
 ELIXIR_ERL_OPTIONS="-proto_dist inet_tls -ssl_dist_optfile /tmp/inet_tls.conf -setcookie cookie" iex --sname deployex -S mix phx.server
 ```

-After making these changes, create and publish a new version `0.1.3` for `myphoenixapp` and run the deployex with the command from item 5.
+After making these changes, create and publish a new version `0.1.3` for `myphoenixapp` and run the DeployEx with the command from item 5.
 After the deployment, you should see the follwoing dashboard:

 ![mTLS Dashboard](/docs/deployex_monitoring_app_tls.png)